 Scroll down to read:-

-I am now working as an actor, having completed my BA Acting Training at East 15 Acting School.
+I am now working professionaly as an actor, having completed my BA Acting Training at East 15 Acting School.
 Before I became Sue and Tracey’s pupil at the age of 15, I had been part of many different youth theatres, including the National Youth Theatre.
 I can honestly say that the atmosphere of Sue and Tracey’s workshops were unlike any other workshops I had been in before.
 What made them work, and what made me stay, was the structure and method that drove their teaching.
 Whether someone leaves with performance skills and a career in acting or more self confidence to stand and speak in front of others, everyone gains.
 I was proud to attend their Youth Theatre workshops and even prouder to have become a Youth Theatre Mentor and a young director.
 But I was proudest when I was able to teach alongside Sue and Tracey and in some way contribute to their inspirational method of teaching.
 Location and facilities do not make a great Youth Theatre.
 The people do.
 I am part of this amazing Youth Theatre Family and I will turn to this family for support, where ever my life and acting career lead me.

 I was a student of Sue and Tracey’s for 4 years and I can honestly say I would not be where I am now if wasn’t for these two amazing women.
-I am moving to London this year to study Musical Theatre at D&B College of Performing Arts, as seen on E4’s ‘Stage School’ and this is in no small part down to the skills I have gained through Youth Theatre.
+I am studying Musical Theatre at D&B College of Performing Arts, London, as seen on E4’s ‘Stage School’ and this is in no small part down to the skills I have gained through Youth Theatre.
 I walked in a shy and socially awkward teenager, with little performance skill, but with the help of Sue and Tracey’s workshops, productions and the real family feel around the place, I am now a fully rounded performer with a massive group of friends that I will treasure for life.
 And that is the real point of Youth Theatre…… it doesn’t matter if you come out as a brilliant lead actor or a happy member of the ensemble, it doesn’t matter if you can pitch a tune or not, because the only aspect that you are absolutely expected to excel at is being a great person, and that’s what Richmondshire Youth Theatre teaches you to be.

 Sue and Tracey have had a massive impact on my life.
 They have inspired in me a love of theatre, giving me both the skills and the desire to continue with amateur dramatics both in Richmond and at university.
 More than this, the brilliant atmosphere of youth theatre, collaborative, creative and welcoming, undoubtedly helped me develop as a person in my twelve years with Sue and Tracey, gaining in confidence and breadth of thinking.
 I went from minor parts and cameos to more major roles, sometimes getting experience in plays with older casts, and eventually to co-directing plays.
 Their mentoring system was a massive part of this, helping me to learn from older members and then to develop teaching and leadership skills.
-All of this has been massively useful in helping me get to the University of Oxford, where I study history, but more importantly in giving me the social skills and confidence I have now.
+All of this has been massively useful in helping me get to the University of Oxford, where I graduated having read history, but more importantly in giving me the social skills and confidence I have now.